 Write the content –

 Things can get tricky at this point, writing the content is usually what takes the most amount of time and effort.
 Right now thanks to the latest panda updates I am going to go ahead and recommend that you write as long of pieces of content as possible.
 I know that people claim that panda targets only bad content and that you just need to write as much content as your market needs, but so far my data doesn’t say that this is true.

 It’s really hard for a machine to tell good content from bad content.
 One of the methods that Google seems to rely on is the length of the content.
 I’ve pulled a lot of data from the serps and consistently it’s the pieces of content that contain 1,000 or more word posts that are ranking for different keywords.
 In fact SEroundtable is a little worried that they may have been hit by panda, many people are theorizing that it is because their posts while super informative, are extremely short.

 Please remember that this is just my opinion on the matter, I know it’s not a popular one right now but it is what I have observed, when you can always aim for longer content.
 In fact if you have shorter pieces of content on your website try consolidating them into one post and see what happens, your rankings and traffic will almost always improve.

-This is the fun part, get your social media accounts up and running and start promoting your content.
+This is the fun part, get your social media marketing up and running, and start promoting your content.
 Use all of your most powerful twitter marketing strategies, as well as Google+ and Linkedin.
-Pushing this content out right when it is hot off the press will get lots of traffic, and may even gain you a few nice natural links.
+Pushing this content outright when it is hot off the press will get lots of traffic, and may even gain you a few nice natural links.

 I also like to do some email outreach at this point and let any partnerships that I have; know that I have a new juicy piece of content live.
 This can sometimes quickly net me a few links if they like the content, and will really bring on the long term traffic.